Founded in 2004, Trusted Reviews exists to give our readers thorough, unbiased and independent advice on what to buy.

 ‘Hands ons’ can be previews, based on a journalist’s immediate first impressions of a product, usually time-limited, or in-progress reviews, which comprise a journalist’s ongoing report as they test a product.
 Both these formats are unscored.

-We also provide buying advice features and round-ups, which will be an expert’s guide to a category, or sometimes a selection of an expert’s product picks.
+We can also provide buying advice features and round-ups, which will be an expert’s guide to a category, or sometimes a selection of an expert’s product picks.

 The nature of technology and product releases means many articles are under continual revision.
 We provide updates to: